-Voters will be able to use a driving licence or passport – the two most common forms of photo ID – in new rules to be introduced as part of the forthcoming Elections Bill, previously called the Electoral Integrity Bill.
+Voters will be able to use a driving licence or passport – the two most common forms of photo ID – in new rules to be introduced as part of the forthcoming Elections Bill.
 People can also show concession travel passes, blue badge parking permits and cards from the proof of age standards scheme – many of which are costly and difficult to obtain – under the plans.

-The government has said a scheme is being put in place for a free local electoral identity document to be made available for those who don’t have ID.
+The government has said a scheme is being put in place for a free voter card, to be provided by local authorities to people who don’t have ID.

 What are the current rules?